Sciss/LinuxConfig/HowTo.md

 Note: doesn't work with input mp4 format.

+## Interleave audio and video with offset and trim

+    ffmpeg -i video.webm -itsoffset 0.1 -i audio.aif -ss 00:00:03 -t 00:02:37 out.mp4

+Here the video is offset by 0.1 seconds against the sound, the total file is trimmed to begin at 3 seconds and last for 2 min 37 sec.

 ## Trim a video

     avconv -i input.mp4 -ss <start-time> -t <duration> -codec copy out.mp4